BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   </table>
 </div>

-  > Ctranslate2 will use the best acceleration method available.
-However, if you encounter any problems with the voice transcript that prevents the program from working simply install a release prior to 2.1 and follow the normal installation instructions.
+  > Determine if you will use cpu or gpu acceleration based on the above table.
+It will inform which model sizes and quantizations I recommend using.
+Ctranslate2 will "fallback" to the best available device and quantization by default, but making sure you download the proper quantization and size will speed up transcription.
+If you encounter any problems with the voice transcript that prevents the program from working simply install a release prior to 2.1 and follow the normal installation instructions.

 ### Step 2 - Ctranslate2 Compatibility Checker

 Easily download and run [```ctranslate2_compatibility.exe```](https://github.com/BBC-Esq/ctranslate2-compatibility-checker/releases/tag/v1.0) to check which quantizations your CPU and GPU support.
+On Linux or MacOS, follow the instructions on that repository.

 ### Step 3 - Option to Change Ctranslate2 Whisper Models
-The program automatically downloads and uses the ```base.en``` Ctranslate2 Whisper by default.
-To use more/less powerful models, change [```line 13```](https://github.com/BBC-Esq/ChromaDB-Plugin-for-LM-Studio/blob/ee718ea9d37dc3d21b2c14cdcbb93f6b3b9385ed/voice_recorder_module.py#L13) of ```voice_recorder_module.py``` pursuant to the instructions contained in the "Whisper" tab within the GUI.
+The program by default downloads and uses the ```base.en``` ```float32``` Ctranslate2 Whisper model.
+To use more/less powerful models or different quantizations change [```line 13```](https://github.com/BBC-Esq/ChromaDB-Plugin-for-LM-Studio/blob/ee718ea9d37dc3d21b2c14cdcbb93f6b3b9385ed/voice_recorder_module.py#L13) of ```voice_recorder_module.py``` pursuant to the instructions contained in the "Whisper" tab within the GUI.

 </details>